binipringle/contracts/_texts/0-outline.md

 1. Diminution in value (using market value); market value expected minus market value received (*used when substantial performance*)
 2. Cost of completion (*used when no substantial performance*)

 ---

-# Damages

-Can be money damages OR specific performance

-## Money damages Three theories

-- Expectation: Put plaintiff in as good a position as they would have been in had contract been fully performed.
-- Reliance: Put the plaintiff back in the position they would have been in had there been no contract.
-- Restitution: Put the defendant back in the position they would have been in had there been no contract.

-Hypo

-- One year rental agreement: $1,000/mth rent
-- Comparable apt is $1,200/mth
-- Tenant pays $1,000 deposit
-- Tenant buys $825 worth of furniture
-- Landlord breaches before tenant moves in

-What damages? calculate under each theory

----